-Public libraries do have a habit of "de-accessing" older books, but university libraries are much likely to do so.
-Consequently, they can be great sources for both obscure works and popular fiction going back decades, usually as long as the work is in hardback.
+Public libraries do have a habit of "de-accessing" older books, sometimes in just a few years, but university libraries are much less likely to do so.
+Consequently, university can be great sources for both obscure works and for popular fiction going back decades, usually as long as the work is in hardback.
 Also, any history or economics counterfactual is probably best sought at a university/research library.

 Keep your eyes open whenever you might be anywhere that books are sold.
 I've picked up a couple dozen alternate history paperbacks from New York City street vendors, including several 1960s science fiction paperback first editions.